BooRuleDie/FA2FO/go-concurrency-patterns/README.md

 # Generator

 The Generator pattern has been utilized as a foundational component in several of the concurrency patterns we've implemented.
 It's a simple but powerful pattern that takes variadic input and returns a receive-only channel.
 A goroutine launched by the generator continuously sends values from the input to the channel, allowing other parts of the program to receive and process these values asynchronously.
 For implementation details, you can refer to the file: `generator/generator.go`

+# Error Group

+The Error Group pattern is a simple concurrency pattern that allows you to manage multiple goroutines and gather their errors.
+It uses the errgroup package, where a single error from any goroutine will cause `eg.Wait()` to return that error, signaling a failure.
+Wait blocks until all function calls from the Go method have returned, then returns the first non-nil error (if any) from them.

+For a full implementation, check the `errgroup/errgroup.go` file.